fieldtrip/website/faq/how_can_i_check_the_quality_of_an_meeg_dataset.md

     cfg.analyze = 'no'
     ft_qualitycheck(cfg)

 On Odin (the MEG acquisition computer at the DCCN) the recorded data is analyzed and visualized automatically with a 'cronjob' running every night.
-The most recent .png and .pdf files are stored in /home/common/meg_quality.
+Some recent (2011 - 2018) .png and .pdf files are stored in /home/common/meg_quality.
+For more information, please ask Robert.